the-y9/LibraryManagement/README.md

 3. Access the application in your web browser at http://localhost:5000/.

 ### Starting Background Services
-1. Start the Redis server:
+1. Start the Redis server on wsl:

 ```
 redis-server